All About Rail Car Repairers

 - Repair, fabricate, and install steel or wood fittings, using blueprints, shop sketches, and instruction manuals.

-These are the skills Rail Car Repairers say are the most useful in their careers:
+Below is a list of the skills most Rail Car Repairers say are important on the job.

 Repairing: Repairing machines or systems using the needed tools.